 Jan.
 8, 1981 – A local farmer reported a UFO sighting in Trans-en-Provence, France, and it’s said to be "perhaps the most completely and carefully documented sighting of all time".

 Jan.
 8, 1984 - ABC purchased the remaining 85 percent of ESPN.

 Jan.
 8, 1985 - Alabama author Wyatt Blassingame died in Bradenton, Fla.

 Jan.
 8, 1998 – Little Eva crash survivor Grady Gaston of Frisco City, Ala. passed away at the age of 77.
 During World War II, Gaston, a ball turret gunner, was one of the few survivors of bomber crash that occurred in Australia.
 Gaston survived in terrible conditions for nearly five months before being rescued, and he was later featured by “Ripley’s Believe It or Not!”

 Jan.
 8, 1998 – In “V for Vendetta,” Evey asked V if he was her father.
-V responds and Evey is kicked out of the Gallery.
-Derek Almond is laid to rest.
-Rosemary Almond is refused any sort of financial compensation for Norsefire.
-With no other means of support, she accepts Roger Dascombe’s invitation.
+V responded, and Evey was kicked out of the Gallery.
+Derek Almond was laid to rest.
+Rosemary Almond was refused any sort of financial compensation for Norsefire.
+With no other means of support, she accepted Roger Dascombe’s invitation.

 Jan.
 8, 2007 – The Franklin Cemetery in Butler County, Ala. was added to the Alabama Historic Cemetery Register.

 Jan.
-8, 2009 - In Egypt, archeaologists entered a 4,300-year-old pyramid and discovered the mummy of Queen Sesheshet.
+8, 2009 - In Egypt, archeologists entered a 4,300-year-old pyramid and discovered the mummy of Queen Sesheshet.